EduardoFerreira1983/crwn-clothing/README.md

 # Fourth day
-I made a progress and start with Routes from React and woks very well.
+I made progress and started with Routes from React and it works  very well.

-In the afternoon I start handle with firebase.
-Begin we connect to db and do a login with google authentication.
+In the afternoon I started working on firebase.
+First we connected to DB (Data Base) and did a login with google authentication.

-In the evening I almost finish this part from  project.
-After fight with firebase and forms for a long time, in the final of the day I finish to do a login with new users configuration.
+In the evening I almost finished this part of the  project.
+After the battle with firebase and forms for a long time, finally  I finished to do a login with new users configuration.

-## Fiveth day
+## Fifth day

 Today the time for studies is small its because is sunday and father's day.
 I start with understand the power of abstraction, in this case I use the one model with styled components to define every component with needs forms.
 After that in the same way I learn to create adaptive and customs designers for buttons.